jenkinsci/js-storage/JSDOC.md

 ## jenkinsNamespace <span style="opacity: 0.6;">(StorageNamespace)</span>

-The API offers a few top-level utility functions, but the one of most interest to Jenkins UI code is [`jenkinsNamespace`](./global.html#jenkinsNamespace), which returns an instance of the [StorageNamespace] class.
-[StorageNamespace] is where the interesting action happens.
+The API offers a few top-level utility functions, but the one of most interest to Jenkins UI code is [`jenkinsNamespace`](./global.html#jenkinsNamespace), which returns an instance of the [StorageNamespace] class, in which all Jenkins "instance" specific data should be stored.

 __Examples__: